In the post below, I will tell you how I got my deadlift from 95lbs to 405lbs. The routine is incredibly simple and

 2. After a few weeks, remove one of the deadlift days and start deadlifting three times every two weeks.

 Also, reduce your working sets to just one.
 The whole point of doing more sets at the beginning is to practice your form.
-Once the weight gets real heavy (1 time your bodyweight or less if you are a girl), you need to reduce the stress and do just one work set.
+Once the weight gets heavy (1 time your body weight or a little less if you are a girl), you need to reduce the stress.
 The deadlift is very demanding and does not tolerate screw-ups.

-3. After a few more weeks, reduce your deadlifting workouts to just one time a week.
-Somewhere between 315lbs and 360lbs, you will need to deload.
-Some may be able to continue, but it’s better to deload and start a new training cycle.
+3. After a few more weeks, reduce your deadlift workouts to once a week.
+Somewhere between 315lbs and 360lbs, you will have to deload.

 4. Begin light and start a peaking cycle.

 6. Once you reach a peak, deload and build back up

-Once you have peaked, reduce the weight and start all over again with a new weight 10 – 20 lbs heavier than your previous starting weight.
-Build up to a peak again and repeat the process until 405 lbs or further.
+After reaching a personal best, reduce the weight and start all over again with a number that’s 10-20lbs heavier than your previous start.
+Build up to a peak and repeat the process until you reach 405lbs.